 Stability at Speed

-The Enforcer 94 is constructed with Nordica's new Carbon Chassis and their TWO layers of titanal that extend over the edges.
-This new chassis is made from carbon fibers that are stretched along the length of the ski and placed into the wood core in the center.
-This design produces a ski with a surprising amount of flex, which remains very consistent from tip to tail, but also adds to the overall stability and explosiveness of the ski.
+The Enforcer 94 is constructed with Nordica's new Carbon Chassis, and there are two layers of titanium that extend over the edges.
+Carbon fiber is stretched along the length of the ski and placed into the wood core in the center.
+This design produces a ski with a surprising amount of flex, which remains very consistent from tip to tail and adds to the overall stability and explosiveness of the ski.

-Unmatched carving feel and performance is what the Nordica Enforcer 94 brings to the table for yet another year in a row.
-The whole package comes together with a superior combination of ski flex, torsional rigidity, and edge-hold and release.
+For yet another year in a row, the Nordica Enforcer 94 brings to the table unmatched carving performance.
+The whole package combines a superior combination of ski flex, torsional rigidity, and edge-hold and release.
 Even in the most wind-scoured icy conditions, this ski wanted to prove its prowess.
-The Enforcer 94 pulled us through each carve with more energy than other top-scoring skis in the carving category.
+The Enforcer 94 pulled us through each carve with more energy than other top-scoring skis in the carving metric.

-Even off-piste, this ski strives to provide the carving stability from the groomers.
+Even off-piste, this ski strives to carry over the same carving stability.
 Nordica's True Tip Technology replaces the heavier plastic in the ski tip from previous models with lighter-weight wood.
-We found this contributed to the Enforcer's edge-to-edge nimbleness even in unpredictable and nasty snow conditions.
+We found this contributed to the Enforcer 94's edge-to-edge nimbleness even in unpredictable and nasty snow conditions.
 There is just a little bit more in this package that provides an unmatched carving experience among the skis we tested.

 This ski handled up to six-inch powder days with ease.
 As one might expect, when Mother Nature delivers more than a few inches, you might be reaching for a ski with more surface area underfoot intended for deeper snow.

 Crud offers the Enforcer 94 another opportunity to show off its strengths.
-Skiing the bottom is where this ski really comes alive, and the support it offers to the expert pilot is extremely addicting.
+Variable snow is where this ski comes alive, and the support it offers to the expert pilot is extremely addicting.
 We were supremely impressed with the Enforcer's ability to blast through anything in its way.

-As one of the least forgiving skis in our review, this ski can be punishing in narrow chutes or tight mogul troughs.
+As one of the least forgiving skis in our review, the Enforcer 94 can be punishing to ski in narrow chutes or tight mogul troughs.
 However, if you're an expert mogul skier, you may find much excitement in using the explosive rebound to your advantage.
 Learning and adapting your skills to your equipment's strengths is a key aspect of advanced and expert skiing.

 Ad-free.
 Influence-free.
 Powered by Testing.